hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

     the `system` stack which may be 2L or 3L.

     Cases:
-    -   `long-osarch` is of type OS-generic CPU.
+    -   `long_osarch` is of type OS-generic CPU.
 As we currently have no rules to reduce generic CPUs to an even less capable generic one, we produce `nil` if `long_osarch` is not supported by `stack_version` and return `long_osarch` otherwise.
-    -   `long-osarch` is of type OS-CPU, i.e., a middle level architecture for a 3L hierarchy.
+    -   `long_osarch` is of type OS-CPU, i.e., a middle level architecture for a 3L hierarchy.
 This implies that `reduce_stack_version` must be a 3L stack.

         There are now 2 options: